David Malachowski: Career

 In 2007, Malachowski was asked to play the Lake George Blues Blast, and assembled a band featuring, organist Pete Levin and harp player Dennis Gruenling along with drummer Harvey Sorgen, guitarist Albert Cummings and singer Jill Stevenson.
 The following year Malachowski, Levin and Gruenling reunited bringing in bassist Graham Maby, drummer Gary Burke, singer Machan Taylor, violinist Lorenza Ponce and pianist Daniel A Weiss.
 Revolving members include Tony Levin, Jerry Marotta, Mike Vicseglia, Marshall Crenshaw, Jerry Velez, Stacey Wilde, Greg Haymes and Ira Coleman.

-In 2009 Malachowski released the Secret Life Of Colonel David in which he produced sang, played guitar, bass, piano, drums and composed 4 of the 5 songs.
-In 2012 his song “I’m Goin’ Down To Newberg” was used in Indy film Fairhaven.

-In 2010 David performed in Anthony Rapp’s musical 'Without You' at NYMF, then began concert tours with Rapp and Adam Pascal internationally.
+In 2009, Malachowski released The Secret Life Of Colonel David, in which he produced sang, played guitar, bass, piano, drums and composed four of the five songs.
+In 2012, his song "I'm Goin' Down To Newberg" was used in the film, Fairhaven.
+In 2010, he performed in Anthony Rapp's musical Without You at NYMF, then began concert tours with Rapp and Adam Pascal internationally.
 Without You was mounted again in 2012 in Boston, Edinburgh, London and Toronto.
 A cast recording was done in September 2012 at Angel Recording Studios in London.
-Adam Pascal & Anthony Rapp continue to tour.
+Adam Pascal and Anthony Rapp continue to tour.

-As of 2018, Malachowski was a member of Pavlov's Dog, performing lead guitar on the new album "Prodigal Dreamer" and touring with the band on their fall European tour, which opened with two dates at the Wildey Theater in Edwardsville, Illinois, on October 26-27, 2018.
+As of 2018, Malachowski was a member of Pavlov's Dog, performing lead guitar on their album Prodigal Dreamer and performing with the band on their European tour, which opened with two dates at the Wildey Theater in Edwardsville, Illinois, on October 26–27, 2018.